List of Dark characters: Tronte Nielsen

 Tronte Nielsen (portrayed by Walter Kreye) is the father of Ulrich and Mads Nielsen and the husband of Jana Nielsen.
 In 2020, he is visited by Claudia Tiedemann who takes him to Regina's grave in 2053, and tells him that he must kill Regina in order to keep everything in order.
 Tronte then, in 2020, smothers Regina with a pillow telling her that it is the only way to save her.

 Doppler family

 Charlotte Doppler

 Charlotte Doppler (portrayed by Karoline Eichhorn) is the mother of Franziska and Elisabeth Doppler and the wife of Peter Doppler.
 She is also the chief of the Winden Police.
 Charlotte was born in 2041 and as a baby, she was kidnapped (by an older version of herself and Elisabeth) from her parents, Hanno and Elisabeth, and was taken back in time to 1971, where she was given to H.G.
 Tannhaus - who would go on to become Charlotte's legal guardian.
 Charlotte's daughter Elisabeth is also her biological mother.

 Franziska Doppler

 Franziska Doppler (portrayed by Gina Alice Stiebitz) is the oldest daughter of Charlotte and Peter Doppler.
-She is in a relationship with Magnus Nielsen.
+She is an opportunistic overachiever at school who is in a relationship with Magnus Nielsen.